Limited Duration Signs

-- A-Frame: Temporary portable signs, also called sandwich boards.
+- A-Frame Signs: Temporary portable signs, also called sandwich boards.

 - Banners: Temporary signs made of flexible material, attached to a frame, posts or a structure.

-- Flags: Temporary signs consisting of cloth or other flexible material, used to attract attention to a commercial use or activity.
+- Flags: Temporary signs of flexible material, used to attract attention to a commercial use or activity.
 This includes feather flags (vertical advertising flags).

-- Ground-Mounted: Temporary signs, also called bandit signs or yard signs, made of plastic, foam, PVC, vinyl, cardboard, paper or other lightweight temporary material and are mounted on a wire or wooden stake, stand or frame driven into the ground.
+- Ground-Mounted Signs: Temporary signs, also called bandit yard, or lawn signs, made of lightweight temporary material and mounted on a wire, stake, stand or frame driven into the ground.

-- Pole-Mounted: Temporary signs and/or posters attached to utility poles and/or traffic safety signs.
+- Pole-Mounted Signs: Temporary signs or posters attached to utility poles or traffic safety signs.